NeonWilderness/tdalien/README.md

 * Synchronization starts when the Owner/Admin of an AIT Twoday blog visits his/her blog site.
 * AIT reads the RSS feed of the new blog (e.g. Wordpress, Blogspot, Tumblr, or any other blog that provides a RSS feed XML file), identifies any changes compared to the last run, and creates/updates Twoday stories respectively.

-For documentation of AIT parameter settings, please refer to the related [Blog article](https://neonwilderness.twoday.net/stories/1022653371/) (German).
+For a detailed documentation of AIT parameter settings, please refer to the related [Blog article](https://neonwilderness.twoday.net/stories/alien-inside-twoday-new-release-v19/) (German).